Conditional Neural Expert Processes for Learning Movement Primitives from Demonstration: Introduction

-In this study, we introduce the {\longName} ({\shortName}) model, which is a generic and monolithic LfD framework to teach robots the necessary controllers to model and synthesize complex, multimodal sensorimotor trajectories.
+Assume a human is given the task of teaching a robot a diverse set of skills, all initiated in the same environment setup.
+Given a large number of demonstrations without any further supervision about the type of motion, it is challenging to train a single system to handle such diversity.
+Instead, as Schaal et al. stated, ``the existence of movement primitives seems, so far, the only possibility how one could conceive that autonomous systems can cope with the complexity of motor control and motor learning'' \cite{schaal2005learning}.
+In this paper, we aim to develop a system that autonomously discovers the movement primitives while learning to generate the corresponding sensorimotor trajectories.
+For this, we introduce the {\longName} (CNEP) model, a generic and monolithic LfD framework to teach robots the necessary controllers to model and synthesize complex, multimodal sensorimotor trajectories.
 In previous approaches, such as \cite{schaal2005learning, paraschos2018using, garnelo2018conditional, seker2019conditional}, the multimodality aspect of target skills was not explicitly addressed as these approaches attempted to represent different modes with the same mechanism, leading to a seamless interpolation inside the demonstration space, which may lead to suboptimal behavior, as shown in \cite{pignat2019bayesian}.
 On the contrary, our {\shortName} is designed to model different modes in the demonstrations with different experts and generate the required motion trajectory by automatically selecting the corresponding expert.
 Our model is built on top of {\otherLongName} ({\otherShortName}) \cite{seker2019conditional}, which was shown to form robust representations to model complex motion trajectories from a few data points.
-CNMPs have an encoder-decoder structure that allows them to generate motion trajectories given several conditioning (observation) points. {\shortName} uses multiple decoders (experts) - instead of a single one - that are responsible for different modes in the given trajectories.
+CNMPs have an encoder-decoder structure that allows them to generate motion trajectories given a set of conditioning (observation) points. {\shortName} uses multiple decoders (experts) - instead of a single one - that are responsible for different modes in the given trajectories.
 Given the conditioning points and the output of the encoder network, a novel gating mechanism assigns probabilities to the experts, and the decoder with the highest probability is used to generate the motion trajectory from the encoded conditioning points.
+Besides the architectural contribution that includes the gating mechanism and multiple experts, we propose a novel loss function to ensure that all the experts are evenly utilized and an expert, when assigned, is selected with high probability.